 For the change suggested on item 1, semantics would need to be added how the bitmask is to be combined with the optimization_type syntax element.
 It was commented that in terms of software implementation, an explicit expression via flags is better understandable.

-Revisit: Provide formulation of semantics for the interpretation of optimization_type.
+The proponent was asked to provide a formulation of semantics for the interpretation of optimization_type.
+This was presented from v2 of the contribution on Thu.
+18 Oct.
+It was agreed that the corresponding editorial change (using bitmask in the table, and inferring flags from the syntax element) should be made (yellow highlighted in the contribution).

 Agreed on re-formulation spatial/temporal resampling (which would also apply to upsampling).

 Item 2 is not deemed necessary, as same state of the flags indicates that it is not specifically optimized for one of them, regardless if both are 0 or both are 1.

+It is further reported that in the combination with the adoption from JVET-AF0052 and JVET-AF0107, a discrepancy was found that is resolved in the green highlighted parts of v2 of JVET-0107.
+It was also agreed to include these changes in the updates of the EOI SEI in the TuC.

+It is noted that v2 of JVET-0107 in section 2.1 has an integration of the texts from the different proposals that were adopted.

 AHG9: Object mask information SEI message aspects (2)